-These tests are to find out the size of the cancer and check whether it has spread.
-This helps your doctor to decide on the treatment you need.
-The most common place for mouth or oropharyngeal cancers to spread is to the lymph nodes in the neck.
+Stage means how big the cancer is, and whether it has spread to another part of the body.
+Knowing the stage helps your doctor decide the best treatment for you.
+The most common place for mouth or oropharyngeal cancer to spread is the lymph nodes in the neck.

-You might have one or more of these tests to stage your cancer.
+You might have one or more of these tests.

 CT scans take pictures of your body to find out where the cancer is and whether it has spread.